ImKKingshuk/RootShield/README.md

 - **Modular Architecture**: Completely redesigned with a modular structure for better maintainability and extensibility.
 - **Memory Protection**: New memory monitoring to detect and prevent buffer overflows and code injection attacks.
 - **Kernel Module Protection**: Added protection against loading of suspicious or malicious kernel modules.
+- **Runtime Configuration**: Dynamic configuration options that can be set when loading the module without recompilation.
+- **Security Statistics**: Comprehensive tracking and reporting of security events and blocked threats.
 - **Configurable Security Policies**: New configuration options to customize security responses and monitoring scope.
 - **Performance Improvements**: Optimized monitoring with conditional compilation for minimal performance impact.